AbdelrahmanWael5/AI-Fashion-Designer/README.md

 # Citation

-If you find this project useful, please consider citing it.
+If you find this project useful, please consider citing the accompanying documentation.

 ```bibtex
 Coming soon.